 Qualifications & Skills

-Some understanding of WCAG website accessibility as it pertains to design is needed as well.
+Must have knowledge of WCAG 2.1 AA website accessibility as it pertains to design.
 Accessibility is core to our UX practice.

 You should be familiar with WordPress.
 Knowledge of other CMSes is ok instead … the goal is for you to have a general understanding of how CMSes work and some of the issues that can come up in designing for a site running on a CMS.